 How does legal separation work?
 A divorce must go through court to obtain an order.
 This court order will be signed by a judge.
 Once that is done, it will end your marriage.

-Separation is accomplished by living separate and apart from your spouse.
+Separation is accomplished by living separately and apart from your spouse.
 This is done without the need to obtain court approval or the consent of both spouses.

 The term “legal separation” is technically incorrect.
 This is because of the lack of a court action being required for someone to be separated.

 In fact, living separately and apart from your spouse can be accomplished without the necessity of one of the parties moving out of the house.

 Parenting concerns or financial constraints could force couples to decide to separate without one of them moving out.